moxiegirl/getstarted/content/windows/step_three.md

 # Find and run the whalesay image

 People all over the world create Docker images.
 You can find these images by browsing the Docker Hub.
-In this next section, you'll do just that to find the image to use in the rest of this getting started.
+In this next section, you'll search for and find the image you'll use in the rest of this getting started.

 ## Step 1: Open a Boot2Docker terminal